 Sharon Johnson is the author of the best selling Therapist's Guide to Clinical Intervention now in its second edition.
 In this new book on PTSD, she lends her practical outline format to understanding PTSD assessment, treatment planning, and intervention.
 The book begins with a summary information on PTSD definition, and prevalence, assessment, and the evidence basis behind different treatment options.
 The book offers adjunctive skill building resources to supplement traditional therapy choices as well as forms for use in clinical practice.

 Practicing clinical psychologists, counselors, and other mental health professionals.

-Published: April 2009
+- 20th April 2009

 - Academic Press

 - Paperback ISBN:

 Sharon Johnson is a psychologist in private practice.
 She has participated as a committee member and chair of a Utilization Management Committee for a managed care company.

 Elsevier.com visitor survey